 Make sure to attend the information sessions at any schools you are considering.

 Yes.
 We have limited opportunities for nursing students in patient-care roles, such as nursing technician, certified nursing assistant and unit coordinator.
-Typically these positions require you to work year-round.

 Please see the job list for vacancies.

 We welcome new nursing graduates – and we'll support you as you transition from student to nurse.
 New graduate RNs will begin their Seattle Children’s careers in the Nurse Residency Program, which is held three to four times a year, with the first cohort beginning in February 2017.

 We prefer to hire new graduate RNs:

 - With a BSN from a school with a pediatric inpatient acute care and hospital-based clinical rotation where you planned and provided direct patient care.
 New graduates with an ADN will also be considered.

 - With work experience in a pediatric acute care setting, or senior student experience in a pediatric acute care setting